 Google asks workers to share desks amid mass layoffs

-Google workers, already rattled by the largest layoff in the search giant's history, now face another indignity: sharing desks.
+Google workers, already rattled by the largest layoff in the search giant's history, now face another indignity as the company ends some of its leases on unused office space: desk-sharing.

 The move affects employees who work for Google Cloud, the Alphabet-owned unit's data storage product, at the company's five largest offices in Kirkland, Washington; New York City; Seattle; San Francisco; and Sunnyale, California.
 Workers will share their desks with fellow colleagues, the company confirmed to CBS MoneyWatch Thursday.

 Googlers are permitted to work from home a few days each week, so many desks sit empty when only a fraction of staffers are doing their jobs from the company's offices.
-In an internal memo obtained by CNBC, Google said the move is meant to improve "real estate efficiency," the news outlet reported.
+The move is meant to improve "real estate efficiency," Google spokesperson Ryan Lamont told CBS MoneyWatch.

+Lamont added that the company is ending leases on an unspecified number of unoccupied spaces and will continue to consolidate its real estate footprint.

-Savings in real estate costs will allow Google to "continue to invest in Cloud's growth," the memo indicated, according to CNBC.
+Google is working to ensure its real estate investments are aligned with its needs in the era of hybrid work.
+Savings in real estate costs will also allow Google to invest in the Cloud divisions growth.

 Workers will be matched with a partner with whom they will share a workspace.
 Pairs of workers are expected to report to the office on alternate days to ensure that a desk is free, with employees asked to work from their shared spaces at least two days a week.